-In connection with this offering, the successful bidder for either series of the Bonds may over-allot or effect transactions which stabilize or maintain the market price of such series of the Bonds at a level above that which might otherwise prevail in the open market.
+In connection with this offering, the successful bidder for a series of the Bonds may over-allot or effect transactions which stabilize or maintain the market price of such series of the Bonds at a level above that which might otherwise prevail in the open market.
 Such stabilizing, if commenced, may be discontinued at any time.

-CUSIP numbers are copyright 2015 by the American Bankers Association.
-CUSIP data herein is provided by Standard & Poor's CUSIP Service Bureau, a division of The McGraw-Hill Companies, Inc., and the County does not take any responsibility for the accuracy thereof.
-This data is not intended to create a database and does not serve in any way as a substitute for the CUSIP Service Bureau's information.
+CUSIP is a registered trademark of the American Bankers Association.
+CUSIP data herein is provided by CUSIP Global Services, which is managed by S&P Global Market Intelligence (previously branded in part as S&P Capital IQ), a division of McGraw-Hill Financial Inc., and the County does not take any responsibility for the accuracy thereof.
+This data is not intended to create a database and does not serve in any way as a substitute for CUSIP Global Services's information.